-The Fit Families Program is designed to improve the health of the family through improving eating and activity habits.
+The Fit Families Program improves the health of families through changing eating and activity habits.
 Each family works with a counselor (Registered Dietitian) to help reach goals through monthly contacts.
-In 2016, over 50 participants were enrolled in the program.
-We worked with the Baraboo Farmers Market, Baraboo Parks and Recreation and food pantries throughout Sauk County to promote nutrition and physical activity.
-The WIC Director took on an additional role as a mentor for 5 Fit Families projects in Wisconsin.
+In 2017, over 50 participants enrolled in the program.
+The WIC program staff worked with the Baraboo Farmers Market, Baraboo Parks and Recreation Program, and several food pantries throughout Sauk County to promote nutrition and physical activity.
+The WIC Director was a mentor for five Fit Families projects in Wisconsin increasing the grant dollars awarded to the Sauk County WIC Program.